jfsantos-ds/portfolio_mgmt/README.md

 # portfolio_mgmt
 Started on 23/04/2022

 Financial portfolio management package.

-Built on top of unofficial Degiro API
+Built on top of unofficial Degiro API.

+Built for Python +3.9